-Boreal Capital Holdings USA, LLC is a company domiciled in the United States which acts as the head of the other North American companies: Boreal Capital Management, LLC, acquired on 9 July 2009, whose corporate purpose is equity management and financial consultancy, and Boreal Capital Securities, LLC, which was incorporated in 2011 as a limited liability company and received a broker dealer licence in May 2012.
+Boreal Capital Holdings USA, LLC is a company domiciled in the United States which acts as the head of the other North American companies: Boreal Capital Management, LLC, acquired on 9 July 2009, whose corporate purpose is equity management and financial consultancy, and Boreal Capital Securities, LLC, which was established in 2011 as a limited liability company and received a broker dealer licence in May 2012.

-Casa Vicens-Gaudi SA is a public limited company governed by Spanish law, domiciled in Barcelona and established on 25 September 2013, whose corporate purpose is the acquisition and promotion of property assets and the use thereof for cultural purposes.
+Casa Vicens-Gaudí S.A.U. is a public limited company governed by Spanish law, domiciled in Barcelona and incorporated on 25 September 2013, whose corporate purpose is the acquisition and development of property assets and the use thereof for cultural purposes.

-Mora Wealth Management Espanya A.V., S.A.
+Mora Wealth Management Espanya S.V., S.A.U.
 A single-shareholder company, domiciled in Barcelona, incorporated on 4 December 2019, which began its activity in 2020 and with the corporate purpose of providing brokerage activities in operations with securities and other assets.